CULPRITCHAOS/Interlock/README.md

 Interlock is tested against **live Pinecone APIs** in production-like conditions with injected failures.

+> ❄️ *Validation artifacts are frozen as of v5.3.x; new evidence will be added only in response to external reports or pilots.*

 ### Aggregated Metrics

 | Metric | Value | Notes |